Arts of the Americas

-This is a dark blue wool cloth dress with three bands of ribbon trim, red and white, along the bottom hem and sleeves.
+Dark blue wool cloth dress with three bands of ribbon trim in red and white along the bottom hem and sleeves.
 Individual teeth are tied in a yoke pattern on the front and back of the dress.
 The dress has rows and circles of brass and tin sequins on the skirt.
 Purple, ribbed silk binds the neck.
-The bottom hem has geometric cut edge so that it dips lower on each side than the front and back, a reference to historical hide dresses where the legs of the animal would be kept and oriented to the sides of the dress.
+The bottom hem has a geometric cut edge so that it dips lower on each side than the front and back, a reference to historical hide dresses where the legs of the animal would be kept and oriented to the sides of the dress.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome

 any additional information you might have.